ers6/ia_scanning_labor_data/access-ia-metadata-records/README.md

 - [`operator`](https://archive.org/developers/metadata-schema/index.html#operator) the email of the person who scanned the item.
 This is editable only by IA software.
 We use this field to distinguish human workers.
 Not required.
 - [`imagecount`](https://archive.org/developers/metadata-schema/index.html#operator): the number of images in a book media file determined by the IA software.
 Not required.
 - [`scanningcenter`](https://archive.org/developers/metadata-schema/index.html#scanningcenter): the location at which a physical item was digitized.
 Editable by IA software only.
-Not required. using the `gets_center_data` [python function](https://github.com/ers6/ia_scanning_labor_data/blob/99eb04d13bea6a5a9bb153c29f777b5958c16a18/access-ia-metadata-records/get_center_data.py).
+Not required.

  We merged the datasets for each 102 scanning centers into one large texts dataset using the [script linked here](https://github.com/ers6/ia_scanning_labor_data/blob/5b6761ddd5385b9fde53c67d95dfa4e89cbdb47d/access-ia-metadata-records/get_center_data.py).
 Due to the size of the dataset and IA's API timing out, we gathered data one field at a time and then merged them into one large csv file per center.
 You can access the csv files for each 102 center (both combined and raw) in [this box folder](https://wustl.box.com/s/nigtbfcot4z17pk3by6h6kbijxtfgla9).

 ### Geocoding Methodology
 While there are 110 unique entries in the 'scanningcenter' field as of June 2023, we identified 102 unique scanning centers using geocoding methodologies.
 Geocoding refers to the practice of assigning geographic data to a place name.
 We geocoded scanningcenters manually by combing through Internet Archive’s blog, identifying if all books scanned at a center were also in an institution's collection, and referncing IA's 990 tax returns and bills of lading.